-We are largely the product of the many influences — both good and bad — that shape the people we have become.
-We’re like lumps of clay that over time have been shaped and molded by a hundred different influential hands — and experiences and words and ideas and moments and conversations and books and dreams and successes and failures — but mostly people.
+We’re all like lumps of clay that over time have been shaped and molded by dozens of influential hands — and experiences and words and ideas and moments and conversations and books and dreams and successes and failures — but mostly people.

-My journey as a Christian believer, thinker, writer and pastor has been (and continues to be) most powerfully and positively impacted by…
+My journey as a Christian believer, thinker, writer and pastor has been powerfully and positively shaped by the following:

 Dietrich Bonhoeffer on the cost of discipleship, radical obedience and avoiding the dangers of cheap grace.